wdpypere/documentation/docs/components/Systemd::Service.md

 - new

-    Returns a new object, accepts the following options
+    Returns a new object with argument `base` (the configuration path) and accepts the following options

     - log